23rd Street South between South Eads Street and Crystal Drive

 This project will be constructed in two phases.
 On April 25, 2020, the County Board approved a $1.33 million contract with Ardent Company LLC for Phase 1, to improve pedestrian access and safety on both sides of 23rd Street South between Route 1 and South Eads Street.

-What to expect during Phase 1 construction:
+Here's what to expect during Phase 1 construction:

 - Lane closures will be limited to non-rush hours (between 9 am and 4 pm) with normal operations at all other times.

 - Temporary sidewalk closures will be required.
 When necessary, detours will be marked directing pedestrians, bicyclists and other traffic safely around the work zone.